dbaber/TicTacToe/design/API.md

 ## Make a move on the game board

-Here we number the game board spots 0 - 8 which also correspond to the indices in the `game_board` array.
-The example request is placing an 'X' on the 0 spot on the board which is the upper left corner.
+Here we number the game board spots 1 - 9.
+The example request is placing an 'X' on the 1 spot on the board which is the upper left corner.

 ### Example Board Indices

 ```
-0 | 1 | 2
+1 | 2 | 3
 ---------
-3 | 4 | 5
+4 | 5 | 6
 ---------
-6 | 7 | 8
+7 | 8 | 9
 ```

 **Example Request**

 _Security Note_: In order to make a move on the game board you must have a proper player code and game authorization code.
 ```
 POST /api/game/:id/move/0 HTTP/1.1
 Host: localhost:5000
 Content-Type: application/json
 {
-    "player1": {
     "player_code": "05e0b43c-1dd7-45e5-b90c-b3fce80acb21",
-        "player_mark": "X"
-    },
     "game_auth_code": "dbd2da0f-e6de-47a5-ac57-c198b13913cf"
 }
 ```